Arahael/ArtilleryCalculator/README.md

   ### Roadmap
 - [ ] Include all ballistic charts from basic list.
 - [ ] Create graphical interface.
-- [ ] Change how charges are chosen (input distance gives results for all eligible charges instead of user choosing charge).
+- [ ] Finalize charges handling (input distance gives results for all eligible charges or user chooses charge and checks).
 - [ ] Final optimalization and cleaning.